trpc-group/trpc-cpp/docs/en/architecture_design.md

 ![fitler](../images/filter.png)

-The ultimate purpose of the interceptor is to allow business logic and framework Decoupling and allowing cohesive development of each.
+The ultimate purpose of the interceptor is to allow business logic and framework decoupled and allow cohesive development of each.
 You can add or replace different plugin implementations through configuration without modifying the source code.